woraser/coredns/plugin/traffic/README.md

 (geographical load balancing) to the assignment?
 This can be handled be having each backend specificy an optional source range there this record should be used.
 For IPv4 this must a /24 for IPv6 a /64.

+It not having a backend layer a boon, or a drag; we can be more flexible with that.
+And in the current design we still need to get the DNS information from *somewhere*.